segmentio/segment-docs/src/connections/destination-data-control.md

 ## Export your Source Schema

 Segment allows you to download your Source Schema as a CSV file, maximizing portability and access to event data.
 You can download a copy of your schema by visiting the Source Schema page.
-This is supported for Track, Identify, and Group events.
+Track, Identify, and Group events support Source Schema export.

 ![](images/export-source-schema.png)